chimbosonic/veilid-container/README.md

 The image is signed using [cosign](https://github.com/sigstore/cosign) from sigstore.

-You can verify the signature with:
+You can verify the signature with: tho I can only test `amd64`.

 ```bash
 cosign verify --key cosign.pub chimbosonic/veilid:latest